 Vegetarian/Vegan Version

-Follow the same sauce and stir-frying steps, and you’ll have a delicious Kung Pao Tofu or Kung Pao Mushrooms dish that’s just as satisfying.
+By following the same sauce and stir-frying steps, you’ll have a delicious Kung Pao Tofu or Kung Pao Mushrooms dish that’s just as satisfying.

 Low-Carb Kung Pao Beef